digitalbridgekit/hardhat-starter-kit/README.md

-# Example code to understand Chainlink Keepers
+# Example code to understand Chainlink Keepers, based on a web3 script

-**The main idea of this example is to create an auxiliary contract called "KeeperSimulation" to manually try and adjust the Keeper prior to registration in the keeper network.**
+**The main idea of this example is to create an auxiliary task called "keeper-simulation" to manually try and adjust the Keeper prior to registration in the keeper network.**

  * To understand what are Chainlink Keepers please read the following docs
    *  [Introduction to Chainlink Keepers](https://docs.chain.link/docs/chainlink-keepers/introduction/)